 Customs Agent Salary and Job Outlook

-The salary for new customs agents is based on the government’s General Schedule pay scale.
-You can find the current General Schedule pay rates at the US Office of Personal Management website.
-Like most federal workers, customs agents receive a benefits package, including health and life insurance, paid vacations and sick leave, and retirement plans.
+The salary for new customs agents is based on the government's General Schedule pay scale.
+You can find the current General Schedule pay rates at the US Office of Personnel Management website.1 Like most federal workers, customs agents receive a benefits package, including health and life insurance, paid vacations and sick leave, and retirement plans.
 The outlook for customs agents is influenced by the number of goods that are imported and exported and the rapid growth of global trade.
 That, combined with the increased efforts to deter terrorism, means the government will continue to have a strong need for skilled professionals to work in customs.

 If you are interested in becoming a customs agent, you may also be interested in these related careers:

 Frequently Asked Questions

 Question: How long does the application process generally take?